ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 ## William Benton Wolcott

+In the 1887 Dalebrook deed (Caroline Deeds 2, p510), the grist mill is described as it was originally "excepting and reserving herefrom the land heretofore conveyed by Jacob Vandemark and Charles W. Personius to Wm.
+B. Wolcott", the first owner of what was called "the Wolcott Lot" and eventually "the Mills' Place".

-My current understanding is that the deed above shows the likely first owner of the parcel that became known as The Mills' Place was [William Benton Wolcott](https://www.findagrave.com/memorial/100303590/william-benton-wolcott) (06 Oct 1832 to 25 Feb 1911), the son of [George Wolcott](https://www.findagrave.com/memorial/89338779/george-wolcott) (23 Dec 1801 to 09 Dec 1860) and [Sarah A. (Reed) Wolcott](https://www.findagrave.com/memorial/89338780/sarah-a-wolcott) (23 Dec 1804 to 07 May 1886).
+[William Benton Wolcott](https://www.findagrave.com/memorial/100303590/william-benton-wolcott) (06 Oct 1832 to 25 Feb 1911), the son of [George Wolcott](https://www.findagrave.com/memorial/89338779/george-wolcott) (23 Dec 1801 to 09 Dec 1860) and [Sarah A. (Reed) Wolcott](https://www.findagrave.com/memorial/89338780/sarah-a-wolcott) (23 Dec 1804 to 07 May 1886).
 (George and Sarah died years apart and are not buried next to each other in Brookton Cemetery.
 As of Summer 2022, both of their stones are broken in half.)

-In the years immediately preceding this purchase, William had spent three years as a Union soldier in the Civil War, mustering out 09 June 1865.
+In the three years immediately preceding this purchase, William was a Union soldier in the Civil War, mustering out 09 June 1865.
 The following Spring, William and his wife [Ellen A. (Shurter) Wolcott Aldrich](https://www.findagrave.com/memorial/187990128/ellen-a-aldrich_wolcott) (07 Sep 1843 to 21 Apr 1928), had their only child [Willis B. Wolcott](https://www.findagrave.com/memorial/187989322/willis-b-wolcott) (14 Apr 1866 to 10 Nov 1903).
 The historical deeds for Dalebrook refer to the adjoining property as the "Wolcott lot".
 If William is indeed the first true owner of the divided lot, given the timing and his expertise, perhaps he had a direct role in its construction.

 | | |
 | --- | --- |